GuoJeff/guojeff.github.io/_teaching/2022-python.md

 location: "Cambridge, MA, USA"
 ---

-AstraZeneca's coding club provides all staff with an opporunity to gain hands-on experience with Python and its applications for data science and machine learning.
+AstraZeneca's Coding Club hosts tutorial sessions to gain hands-on experience with Python and its applications for data science and machine learning.
 I contributed to teaching beginner Python and gave an introduction to machine learning.